excubo-ag/Blazor.Diagrams/README.md

 }
 ```

-The same shape is defined twice: The second definition is for the shape itself, the first definition is the invisible border where links can be connected to.
+The same shape is defined twice nearly identically: The first definition is for the shape itself (as razor markup), the second definition is the invisible border where links can be connected to.
+This is defined in the code section, because the diagram component will put it in a dedicated layer.
 To make your shape work with the Diagram component, you need to at least have the four onmouseover/out callbacks registered, as well as the outer `g` with the transform as displayed above.

 ## Roadmap